-The fund's objective is to provide a high level of income exempt from federal income taxes.
+The fund seeks a high level of income exempt from federal income taxes.

 The fund will invest at least 80% of its total assets in investment-grade bonds rated from AAA to BBB by at least one national rating agency or rated the equivalent by T. Rowe Price if other ratings are not available.
-To enhance income, we may invest up to 20% of the fundís total assets in noninvestment-grade “junk” bonds.
-We may buy securities of any maturity, and the weighted average maturity is expected to exceed 15 years but may be less than that when, in the judgment of the portfolio manager, a shorter weighted average maturity is in the best interest of the fund.
+To enhance income, the fund may invest up to 20% of its total assets in noninvestment-grade “junk” bonds.
+The fund may buy securities of any maturity, and the weighted average maturity is expected to exceed 15 years but may be less than that when, in the judgment of the portfolio manager, a shorter weighted average maturity is in the best interest of the fund.

-The fund is subject to the usual risks of fixed-income investing, including interest rate risk, credit risk, and political risk.
+All investments are subject to market risk, including the possible loss of principal.
+The fund is subject to the usual risks of fixed-income investing, including interest rate risk and credit risk.
 Interest rate risk is the decline in bond prices that accompanies a rise in the overall level of interest rates.
 Credit risk is the chance that any of the fund's holdings will have their credit ratings downgraded or will default (fail to make scheduled interest or principal payments), potentially reducing the fund's income level and share price.
-Political risk is the chance that a significant restructuring of federal income tax rates or even serious discussion on the topic in Congress could cause municipal bond prices to fall.

 **This chart displays relative risk of each U.S. mutual fund listed using standard deviation of returns.
 Those values are provided in the bars at the top of the chart.